ThomassonB/FAMILY/README.md

 This repository is intended for the study of hierarchical structure formation and fragmentation in astrophysical gaseous systems.

-## Project status
+> ## Project status - Early public version (`v0.1.0`).

-This repository is currently being reorganized and documented.
+> This repository is currently being reorganized and documented.
-Some sections (including project information, usage tutorials, requirements, and installation instructions) are still incomplete or subject to revision.
+> Some sections (including project information, usage tutorials, requirements, and installation instructions) are still incomplete or subject to revision.

 They will be clarified and expanded in upcoming updates of the repository.